-Chapter 4, Section 4(f) and Section 6(f) Evaluations, of the Merced to Fresno Section: Central Valley Wye Draft Supplemental Environmental Impact Report (EIR)/Environmental Impact Statement (EIS) (Draft Supplemental EIR/EIS) updates the Merced to Fresno Section California High-Speed Train Final Project Environmental Impact Report/Environmental Impact Statement (Merced to Fresno Final EIR/EIS) (California High-Speed Rail Authority [Authority] and Federal Railroad Administration [FRA] 2012a) with new and revised information relevant to the Section 4(f) and Section 6(f) evaluations.
-This chapter provides the analysis to support preliminary determinations necessary to comply with the provisions of Title 49 United States Code (U.S.C.) section 303 (hereinafter referred to as Section 4(f)) and the Land and Water Conservation Fund (LWCF) Act of 1965 (hereinafter referred to as Section 6(f)).
-This chapter also describes the statutory requirements associated with Section 4(f): identifies the properties protected by Section 4(f) in the resource study area (RSA); and determines whether the Central Valley Wye alternatives would result in the use of those properties.
-If a use is found, this chapter determines whether the use results in a de minimis impact; and if the use is not a de minimis impact, determines whether there are any feasible and prudent alternatives that would avoid the use, identifies measures to minimize harm, and completes a least-harm analysis for the Central Valley Wve alternatives.
+Chapter 4, Final Section 4(f) and Section 6(f) Evaluations, of the Merced to Fresno Section: Central Valley Wye Final Supplemental Environmental Impact Report (EIR)/Environmental Impact Statement (EIS) (Final Supplemental EIR/EIS) updates the Merced to Fresno Section California High-Speed Train Final Project Environmental Impact Report/Environmental Impact Statement (Merced to Fresno Final EIR/EIS) (California High-Speed Rail Authority [Authority] and Federal Railroad Administration [FRA] 2012a) with new and revised information relevant to the Section 4(f) and Section 6(f) evaluations.
+This chapter provides the analysis to support determinations necessary to comply with the provisions of Title 49 United States Code (U.S.C.)
+Section 303 (hereinafter referred to as Section 4(f)) and the Land and Water Conservation Fund (LWCF) Act of 1965 (hereinafter referred to as Section 6(f)).
+This chapter also describes the statutory requirements associated with Section 4(f); identifies the properties protected by Section 4(f) in the resource study area (RSA); and determines whether the Central Valley Wye alternatives would result in the use of those properties.
+If a use is found, this chapter determines whether the use results in a de minimis impact; and if the use is not a de minimis impact, determines whether there are any feasible and prudent alternatives that would avoid the use, identifies measures to minimize harm, and completes a least-harm analysis for the Central Valley Wye alternatives.

 There are no Section 6(f) properties in the RSA that could be affected by the Central Valley Wye alternatives.
 A description of the process used to identify Section 6(f) properties in the RSA is provided in Section 4.10, Section 6(f).
+Additionally, no wildlife or waterfowl refuges were identified in the RSA, following map review and the agency coordination described in Section 4.2, Coordination.

 The analysis is consistent with the analysis conducted in the Merced to Fresno Final EIR/EIS.
-Both analyses use the same methodology for identifying Section 4(f) and Section 6(f) properties and making a preliminary assessment of impacts on resources protected under Section 4(f) and Section 6(f).
+Both analyses use the same methodology for identifying Section 4(f) and Section 6(f) properties and making an assessment of impacts on resources protected under Section 4(f) and Section 6(f).

-Two other resource sections in this Draft Supplemental EIR/EIS provide additional information related to Section 4(f) and Section 6(f) evaluations:
+Two other resource sections in this Final Supplemental EIR/EIS provide additional information related to Section 4(f) and Section 6(f) evaluations: